 - Birth certificate Issue date – This can be anytime after your birth including the current date.

 Birth Certificate From Home Country

-We will take an example of India for the purpose of getting birth certificate.
-The process might be similar in most asian countries like Pakistan, Sri Lanka, Bangladesh and China.
+We will take the example of India for the purpose of getting a birth certificate.
+The process might be similar in most Asian countries like Pakistan, Sri Lanka, Bangladesh, and China.

-Even if the process of agency that issues birth certificate in your country is different, the content is same.
+Even if the process of the agency that issues the birth certificates in your country is different, the content is the same.